MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 # AAD

 If you select **AAD**, the authorization header in the HTTP request to the target endpoint will include a bearer token.
-A bearer token is a JSON Web Token (JWT) that is issued by **Microsoft Entra ID** (formerly, Azure Active Directory (Azure AD)).
+A bearer token is a JSON Web Token (JWT) that is issued by Microsoft Entra ID (formerly Azure Active Directory (Azure AD)).
 For information about JWTs, see [Microsoft identity platform access tokens](/azure/active-directory/develop/access-tokens).
 Fraud Protection appends the token value to the text "Bearer" in the required format in the request authorization header as shown here:

 Bearer \<token\>